-Students must be present for Morning Meeting at 8:40 AM.
+Students must be present for Morning Meeting at 8:40 AM, keeping in mind that the main entrance is often locked a few minutes before for safety reasons.
 If a student will be absent due to illness or a family emergency, we ask that a parent notify the Main Office (413-339-4912, mainoffice@charlemont.org) before 8:30 AM.
 Students are not permitted to engage in athletics or other extracurricular activities (such as dances) on days when they are absent from school.
 If students arrive on campus by lunch time, they will be considered tardy instead of absent, and may then participate in activities.
-If a student arrives at school after Morning Meeting or must depart before the end of the school day, parents/guardians must notify the Main Office, and students must use the Sign In/Sign Out book there as well.
+If a student arrives at school after Morning Meeting or must depart before the end of the school day (including during after school activities), parents/guardians must notify the Main Office, and students must use the Sign In/Sign Out book there as well.